Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 That way, you can minimize the changeset for your custom node implementation, which reduces the risk of bugs.

 To help you integrate with full node implementations, we provide standard traits for intitializing an app (`StateTransitionRunner`) and starting an RPC server (`RpcRunner`).
 In this section, we'll briefly show how to implement both traits.
-Again, neither trait is stricly required - just by implementing STF, you get the capability to integrate with DA layers and Zkvms.
-But, implementing these traits makes you more compatible with full node implementations out of the box
+Again, neither trait is strictly required - just by implementing STF, you get the capability to integrate with DA layers and ZKVMs.
+But, implementing these traits makes you more compatible with full node implementations out of the box.

 ### Implementing State Transition Runner

-The State Transition Runner trait contains logic related to intitialization.
+The State Transition Runner trait contains logic related to initialization.
 It has just three methods:

 1. `new` - which allows us to instantiate a state transition function using a `RuntimeConfig` specific to the particular execution mode.
-   For example, when you're running a prover you likely want to configure a standard RocksDB instance - but in zk mode, you have to set up your STF to read from a merkle tree instead.
+   For example, when you're running a prover you likely want to configure a standard RocksDB instance - but in ZK mode, you have to set up your STF to read from a Merkle tree instead.
 Using STR, we can easily swap out this configuration.
 2. `inner` - which returns an immutable reference to the inner state transition function
 3. `inner mut` - which returns a mutable reference to the inner STF

-As you can see in the demo codebase, we implement StateTransitionRunner two different times for the DemoAppRunner struct - once for `Prover` mode and once for `Zk` mode.
+As you can see in the demo codebase, we implement `StateTransitionRunner` two different times for the `DemoAppRunner` struct - once for `Prover` mode and once for `Zk` mode.

 The `Prover` implementation is gated behind the `native` feature flag.
 This flag is what we use in the SDK to mark code which can only be run